xiaozheSlashie/English/AllEnglishEars.md

 ### Role Play

 > **A**: Wow!
 We're packed like sardines in here.
 > **B**: Yeah!
-These tables do seem very close together I have to be careful not to bump the lady behind me.
+These tables do seem very close together.
+I have to be careful not to bump the lady behind me.
 > **A**: I understand them wanting to fit more people in but a little breathing room would be nice.
 > **B**: Yeah.
 Seriously.
 > **A**: Hey!
 How's the job hunt going?